+Brook lamprey present at the site could be directly affected by trampling or getting trapped behind sandbags during the dewatering process, which could lead to mortality.
 Brook lamprey, similarly to sea lamprey, could be affected by water quality impacts arising from the proposed rehabilitation works.
 Water quality issues could arise from an increase in suspended solids and / or contaminants in the watercourse which can be generated by the activities at the works site.
-Such as when raking out the mortar joints and removing debris.
-These can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
-It is proposed to replace the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
+The proposed bridge rehabilitation at Kileengarrif includes instream works, requiring bunded areas within the river channel, with the use of concrete / cement and stonework also required.
+Removing debris is also likely to be required.
+Water quality impacts can also come from accidental spillages of oil / fuel, cement / concrete and / or root herbicide that may be used for the bridge rehabilitation works.
 There is a risk of concrete / cement spillages instream which can alter the pH of watercourses.
-Dewatering of areas also poses risks to water quality.
+Dewatering of areas, if required, also poses risks to water quality.
 In such situations there is also a risk of water quality impacts arising from the potential accidental release of sand into the river from sandbags used around dewatered areas in the event of a flood.
 Any water pollution will affect lampreys and habitats downstream.
 If present at the site, this species could also be affected by disturbance during instream works.